freva-org/freva-web/README.md

 repository that sets up the backend, frontend and all services.
 To deploy the web frontend in a production environment use the [deployment repository](https://gitlab.dkrz.de/freva/deployment)

-# Setting up a devlopment version:
+# Setting up a development version:
 ## Installation of the required packages
 The frontend will build upon an installed [backend version](https://gitlab.dkrz.de/freva/evaluation_system).
 Hence you will need to install the backend first.
 We recommend creating a dedicated anaconda environment where both frontend and backend are installed.
-In case you haven't already done so you have to check out the backend and install the ancaconda environment first:
+In case you haven't already done so you have to check out the backend and install the anaconda environment first:

 ```bash
 git clone https://gitlab.dkrz.de/freva/evaluation_system